 Live Christmas Tree

 Live Christmas tree can also contain pesticides residues.
 If you have a dog or a toddler like me, you probably wouldn’t want to expose them to toxic pesticides.
 If you want to go for a live Christmas tree, the most non toxic option would be to get an organic live tree.
 However, organic trees may be hard to find.
-According to Oregon State University’s extension service, 99% of Christmas trees use chemicals and only 1% of the country’s Christmas trees crops are organic.
+According to the Beyond Pesticides, only 1% of the country’s Christmas trees crops are organic.
 You can find some organic trees at below link.

 Green Promise – Green promise lists organic Christmas tree farms by state.